 The Guild for Human Services, a nonprofit serving individuals with intellectual disabilities, is pleased to announce that it was awarded a $7,500 grant from M&T Bank Charitable Foundation.
 The funds will be used to purchase a new 22,000-Watt Standby Generator in case of power outages or emergencies at its Willow House residence in Waltham, Massachusetts.

-Willow House serves youth with severe intellectual disabilities, significant medical needs, and autism.
-For many people living in the northeast, a power outage is a nuisance; but, for individuals with severe disabilities, it is an emergency.
+Willow House serves youth with significant intellectual and developmental disabilities.
+For many people living in the northeast, a power outage is a nuisance; but, for individuals with disabilities, it is an emergency.
 A power generator does more than restore convenience to The Guild’s students; it provides critical access to refrigeration for medications, heat for respiratory illnesses, and electronic communication devices that serve as the words for nonspeaking students.

 About The Guild for Human Services

-Founded in 1952, The Guild for Human Services’ mission is to educate, encourage, and empower individuals with intellectual disabilities so they may achieve their full potential to lead high quality lives and participate meaningfully in society.
-The Guild operates a licensed special-education school that serves 90 students ages 6-22, nine group homes for 72 youth, and 12 residential homes for 60 adults.
+Founded in 1952, The Guild for Human Services’ mission is to educate, encourage, and empower individuals with intellectual disabilities so they may achieve their full potential to lead high quality lives and participate meaningfully in the community.
+The Guild operates a licensed special-education school that serves 90 students ages 6-22, nine residential homes for 72 youth, and 12 residential homes for 60 adults.
 Visit The Guild at guildhumanservices.org.